vuejs/vue-loader/docs/workflow/production.md

 Obviously we don't want to use this config during development, so there are several ways to approach this:

-1. Dynamically build up the configuration object based on an environment variable, as shown in [vue-loader-example](https://github.com/vuejs/vue-loader-example/blob/master/webpack.config.js#L40-L56);
+1. Dynamically build up the configuration object based on an environment variable;

-2. Use two separate Webpack config files, one for development and one for production.
-And maybe share some common options between them in a third file.
+2. Or, use two separate Webpack config files, one for development and one for production.
+And maybe share some common options between them in a third file, as shown in [vue-loader-example](https://github.com/vuejs/vue-loader-example/tree/master/build).

 It's really up to you as long as it achieves the goal.